wordplaydev/wordplay/CONTRIBUTING.md

 -   Have VS Code open with the locale file you're editing
 -   Open a terminal and run `npm run dev`; this will show a link like `http://localhost:5173`.
 Open that link in a web browser and you'll see the Wordplay application.
 Position the browser window side by side with VS Code.
 -   Edit your locale file.
 Every time you save (`cmd/ctrl + s`), the browser tab will refresh.
 This will let you iteratively write, save, and check formatting and appearance.
+-   Find the concept you're editing in the documentation panel by searching for it's name.
+That'll help you see live updates on each save.
+For conflict messages, you should be able to find code examples that produce the conflict in the tooltips of the message.

 Now, let's talk about how these files are structured!